Kyagara/1brc/README.md

 Benchmarking the process of reading, calculating and sorting the data, basically, everything that happens inside the `calculate.Run()` function.

-Allocs in the new way of getting results (just using runtime package) from V2 and above is not a 1:1 from the old way, I don't know how to get the same allocs/op from the go benchmark with the `-benchtime=1x -benchmem` flags.
+Allocs in the new way of getting results (just using runtime package) from v2 and above is not a 1:1 from the old way, I don't know how to get the same allocs/op from the go benchmark with the `-benchtime=1x -benchmem` flags.

 V2 and before had `-memprofile mem.out -cpuprofile cpu.out` flags set in the benchmark command, usually adding around 40 allocs/op.

-There was a 1gb buffer set before V2.1 when reading the file which is why the memory usage up until V2.1 are pretty similar.
+There was a 1gb buffer set before v2.1 when reading the file which is why the memory usage up until v2.1 are pretty similar.

+### v3

+Using mmap, from the golang experimental package, that is technically a external library, I don't care, fow now.

+Custom hash map, incomplete, theres collision issues, size had to be increased to avoid it, which is why the memory usage is 4mb higher.

+Some functions either moved or rewritten to accommodate the above, this will also help when adding goroutines and channels next version.

+The writing of the results (from creation of the bytes.Buffer to copying it to stdout), is probably really slow, it works for now.

+"""
+Time: 77.33s Memory: 10mb Stations: 413
+Mallocs: 162 Frees: 16 GC cycles: 1
+"""

 ### v2.1